ibuddieat/zk_libcod/doc/added_dvars.md

   * `sv_downloadMessageForLegacyClients`
     * Type: String
     * Default: ""
-    * Effect: If set to a non-empty string, players on game version 1.0 that attempt to download a file on connect are disconnected from the server, with the specified message displayed after disconnect.
+    * Effect: If set to a non-empty string, players on game version 1.0 and 1.3 (protocol 119 only) that attempt to download a file on connect are disconnected from the server, with the specified message displayed after disconnect.
 Related dvars: `sv_downloadMessage`, `sv_downloadMessageAtMap`.
   * `sv_downloadNotifications`
     * Type: Boolean
     * Default: False